merlinfuchs/embed-generator/embedg-site/docs/guides/variables.md

 {{- end }}
 ```

-Also notice the dash (`-`) inside each of the blocks which is used to strip all whitespaces from that side.
+Notice the dash (`-`) inside each of the actions which is used to strip all whitespaces from that side.